mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 <details>
 <summary><strong>How can I know if my code can be run on benchmarking hardware?</strong></summary>

 > The benchmarking hardware specifications are documented in the [**Benchmarking Hardware Section**](#benchmarking-hardware).
 We recommend monitoring your submission's memory usage so that it does not exceed the available memory on the benchmarking hardware.
-We also recommend to do a dry run using a cloud instance.
+We also recommend doing a dry run using a cloud instance.

 </details>